readyplayerme/rpm-unity-sdk-netcode-support/README.md

 - After package installed you should see it under Ready Player Me block.

   <img width="500" alt="image" src="https://github.com/readyplayerme/rpm-unity-sdk-netcode-support/assets/1121080/7f9620cd-40aa-4d9a-92ab-090607782558">

-- To get support for [Client Network Transform](https://docs-multiplayer.unity3d.com/netcode/current/components/networktransform/#owner-authoritative-mode) a package has to be installed manually.
+- After installation you will see a popup to import an assisting package to get support for [Client Network Transform](https://docs-multiplayer.unity3d.com/netcode/current/components/networktransform/#owner-authoritative-mode).
+Select ok to import the package.

-  Copy the following url and past in `Add package from git URL` window in package manager.
+- For installing the package manually, copy the following url and past in `Add package from git URL` window in package manager.
   ```
   https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop.git?path=/Packages/com.unity.multiplayer.samples.coop#main
   ```